mrABR/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

 ### Controllers

-Generally controllers are named by the plural form of their corresponding resource and a `Controller` suffix.
-This is to avoid naming collisions with models that are often equally named.
+Generally controllers are named by the singular form of their corresponding resource and a `Controller` suffix.

-e.g. `UsersController` or `EventDaysController`
+e.g. `UserController` or `EventDayController`

 When writing non-resourceful controllers you might come across invokable controllers that perform a single action.
 These can be named by the action they perform again suffixed by `Controller`.